 Yours in faith and fellowship,

 Food n’ Friends provides emergency, nutritious meals to those in need.
 All are welcome to share the meal and enjoy fellowship with others.
-Annually, over 26,000 meals are served to the hungry in six Daily Kitchens, three Family Cafés, and four Kids Summer Cafés.
-The meal sites are located in Attleboro, Mansfield, North Attleboro, Norton, and Seekonk.
+Annually, over 48,000 meals are served to the hungry in six Daily Kitchens and four Kids Summer Cafés.
+The meal sites are located in Attleboro, Mansfield, North Attleboro, and Norton.